This Camp’s Inherited Tenets:

 One focus of correspondism is biological evolution of consciousness, with particular emphasis on evolutionary hypotheses.
 Scientific evaluation of such hypotheses can be challenging—for example, one cannot easily go back in time to early conscious organisms and ask them to report their experiences in response to various stimuli.
 Similar challenges arise in evaluating hypotheses about present-day non-human organisms and about computers and other non-biological objects to which consciousness might be ascribed.
 In such areas, important tasks for correspondism include generation and comparison of hypotheses in order to obtain better ones; we also welcome creative new ways to scientifically evaluate evolutionary hypotheses.

-In sum, physical/conscious correspondism has a solid foundation in previous research.
+In sum, correspondism has a solid foundation in previous research.
 It may lead to useful generalizations about correspondences, possibly dovetailing with representational qualia theories.
 It offers a multitude of research opportunities in generating, comparing, and evaluating hypotheses.
-And its progress will support other approaches, such as to evolution of consciousness.
+And its progress may support other approaches, such as to evolution of consciousness and to machine consciousness.